allen-camille/enterprise-ai-incident-risk-assistant/README.md

 - Focus on analytical rigor rather than creativity

 ### Track B – Azure AI Studio (Enterprise)
-- AI agent built and versioned in Azure AI Studio (Foundry)
+- AI agent built and versioned in Azure AI Studio
-- Controlled publishing and testing in enterprise context
+- Controlled publishing and testing in an enterprise context
 - Governance-driven configuration rather than free-form prompting

 ### Track C – Python / LangChain (Planned)
-- Planned implementation of equivalent logic using Python
+- Planned implementation of equivalent logic using Python and LangChain
-- Intended to demonstrate technical depth and understanding of underlying architectures
+- Intended to demonstrate technical depth and architectural understanding

 ---

 ## Validation & Testing

-The assistant has been tested using realistic scenarios involving:
+The assistant has been tested using **realistic enterprise scenarios**, including:
-- Suspected malware / botnet activity
+- Suspected malware and botnet activity
-- Financial and personal data handling in public sector context
+- Incidents involving financial and personal data
+- Scenarios in regulated environments (private and public sector)
-- NIS2 and ISO/IEC 27001 regulatory requirements
+- Governance and compliance requirements under NIS2 and ISO/IEC 27001

 Each scenario was evaluated through:
 - Incident analysis
 - Risk analysis
 - Gap analysis
-- Management-level executive summaries
+- Management-level analytical summaries

-Outputs demonstrate consistency, analytical maturity, and governance alignment.
+Outputs demonstrate **consistency**, **analytical maturity**, and **governance alignment**.

 ---

 ## Responsible AI Considerations

 This project explicitly avoids:
 - Autonomous decision-making
 - Operational security instructions
 - Legal conclusions or advice
 - Alarmist or speculative language

-The assistant operates strictly as a **support function** for qualified personnel.
+The assistant operates strictly as a **support function for qualified professionals**.

 ---

 ## Project Status

 ✅ Track A – Completed
-✅ Track B – Completed and validated
+✅ Track B – Completed and validated through test scenarios
 🔜 Track C – Planned

 ---

 ## Author

 Developed by **Allen Camille Muco**
 Focus areas: Information Security, GRC, Cloud Security, and Responsible AI

 ---

 ## Disclaimer

-This project is a demonstrative and educational implementation.
+This project is a **demonstrative and educational implementation**.
 It is not intended to replace professional security operations, legal assessment, or organizational governance processes.